isabella232/azureml-previews/previews/moe-vnet/README.md

 ```

-### Step 2: Create secure workspace
+### Step 2: Create workspace and secured resources setup
-If you have your own secure workspace setup, you could use that.
+If you have your own workspace and secure resources setup, you could use that.
 Alternatively the below template will create the complete setup required for testing this feature:
 ![Sample setup](./media/vnet_sample_deployment_arch.jpg)
 ```bash
 # SUFFIX will be used as resource name suffix in created workspace and related resources